Sign In / Sign Out

 - Map and Locations

 I am an early career researcher with a passion for landscapes.
-I am enthusiastic about mapping and heritage, and I value opportunities which allow me to share my love of the past with others.
-My primary research interests are landscape archaeology and sociocultural identity, with an emphasis on later prehistory.
+I am enthusiastic about mapping and heritage, and my research primarily focuses on non-destructive, digital methods of landscape archaeology.

 2016 PhD in Archaeological Sciences, University of Bradford